abeyonalaja/waste-tracking-service/docs/README.md

 ## New draft Defra APIs
 We are exploring the development of new APIs to integrate with waste management software and other systems.
 By moving to a new process where waste carriers and receivers submit data via APIs, we think we can give regulators a more joined-up picture of waste movements.

-This site contains draft details for the technical design of the service, including a list of data definitions, and a link to the draft API specification.
+This site will contain draft details for the technical design of the service, including a list of data definitions, and a link to the draft API specification.

 ## How we are engaging with the waste industry
 We want to get feedback from those working in the waste industry to help us test the feasibility of an API-driven service as early as we can.